Radiation-driven dusty outflows from early galaxies: Method

 Then we derive the modified Eddington luminosity at $F_{\rm R} = F_{\rm G}$ using eq. (\ref{eq:F_R}) and (\ref{eq:F_G});

 where

 The boost factor is defined as $A\equiv {L_{\rm E}}/L_{\rm E, mod}$.
 From this definition, and using eq. (\ref{eq:Eddington}) and eq. (\ref{eq:modified_Eddington}), it follows that

 Since our primary goal is to investigate the onset of outflows, we include the contribution of gas gravity.
+The boost factor $A$ calculated here represents the expectation prior to an outflow being generated.
 After the onset, we adopt the shell model to calculate the outflow velocity (Section \ref{sec:application_obsz10}).
 We neglect the contributions of the dark matter halo and central black holes because the compact central regions we consider are dominated by baryonic gravitational potentials.
 Moreover, for galaxies with stellar masses of about $10^8\, M_\odot$, the corresponding black hole mass is expected to be only $\sim 10^6\, M_\odot$ assuming $M_{\rm BH}/M_* \sim 0.01$, as recently derived from high-redshift ($z\sim3-7$) AGN observations with JWST \citep{Pacucci:2023, Jones:2025}.
 The estimated BH mass is too small to contribute significantly as a gravitational source or additional photon source.